LuizStSantos/financing-evaluation-system/README.md

 - Verification of financing eligibility based on:
     - Employment status or company ownership.
-    - Credit score status.
+    - Credit score.
     - Acceptance of the down payment amount and interest.
 - Calculation of the total amount paid at the end of the financing.
-- Calculation of monthly installments with compound interest.
+- Calculation of monthly installments using a compound interest formula.
+- User-friendly input validation and error handling for various inputs.

 ## Requirements